razterizer/Pilot_Episode/README.md

 This method will ensure that you are running the latest stable versions of the dependencies that work with `Pilot_Episode`.

 The script `fetch-dependencies.py` used for this was created by [Thibaut Buchert](https://github.com/thibautbuchert).
-`fetch-dependencies.py` are used in the following scripts below:
+`fetch-dependencies.py` is used in the following scripts below:

 After a successful build, the scripts will then prompt you with the question if you want to run the program.